gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 callme(fun, arg) -> call(fun, arg);
 ```

-In this case `'foo'` will not dereferenced in `lib` is not visible by name.
+In this case `'foo'` will fail to dereference in `lib` as it is not visible by name.
 In tightly coupled modules, where `lib` is just
 a component of your `app` you can use circular import to acknowledge the symbol from the other module (pretty much like
 imports in Java classes), and that solves the issue but makes the library dependent on the main app:
 ```